 By staring at the same area of the sky for extended periods, space-based telescopes have the ability to capture faint light that left distant objects in the universe billions of years ago—but is only now arriving at Earth.
 Known as deep fields, these four-dimensional observations allow researchers to study the makeup of the early universe and learn how galaxies change over time.
 Deep fields are selected because they avoid the densely populated disk of the Milky Way, ensuring the dust, stars, and other objects in our own galaxy do not obscure the view.

 Researchers studied the Chandra Deep Field-South region with several telescopes in multiple wavelengths of light.
 These data allowed them to learn about the properties and the energetic processes that govern galaxies’ appearance and evolution.
 Surprisingly, they found that some of the earliest galaxies were brighter than expected, a byproduct of galaxies releasing incredibly high amounts of ionizing radiation.
 They also learned that black holes in the early universe mostly grew in bursts rather than through the slow accumulation of matter, and that galaxies grew from small clumps of hot, young stars made up of fewer elements, mostly hydrogen and helium.
-This image—and all deep fields—show us a sliver of the early universe, allowing researchers to learn about its evolution over 95% of cosmic history.
+This image—and all deep fields—show us a sliver of the early universe.
+By observing distant galaxies and comparing them to galaxies much closer to us, researchers can learn about its evolution over 95% of cosmic history.

 Quick Facts: Chandra Deep Field-South